morphingmachines/rocket-chip-read/diplomacy.md

 - one or more diplomatic nodes (extends from `BaseNode`), where parameterized hardware is going to be generated.
 Any module that wants to send or receive parameter information must have one or more nodes.
 - `LazyModuleImp`: actual Chisel RTL implementation

 The interactions (connections) between `LazyModule`s is defined as directed edges between the diplomatic nodes.
 Now the parameter negotiation is performed on a diplomatic graph that represents a SoC design.
-Basically in a diplomatic graph, diplomatic nodes represent points in the design where diplomatic parameters are used to emit hardware and diplomatic edges represent a directed pairing of master and slave interfaces.
+Basically in a diplomatic graph, diplomatic nodes represent points in the design where diplomatic parameters are used to emit hardware and diplomatic edges represent a directed pairing of client (master) and manager (slave) interfaces.

 Diplomacy framework employees two-stage elaboration for SoC generation: